Nikki & Swami Farm the Living Soil

 This week we’re joined by Nikki Lastreto and Swami Chaitania of Swami Select.
 That’s a flower brand located in Mendocino County.
 They’re going to give us an introduction to regenerative farming, a trending upgrade on organic farming and share just a few details of two truly remarkable lives.

 Alex Halperin (00:49):

-It was a pretty pretty fun conversation.
-I thought,
+It was a pretty fun conversation, I thought.

 Donnell Alexander (00:53):

 Oh, it was spanning the globe.
-I’ll tell you that in mine.
+I’ll tell you that much.

 Alex Halperin (00:55):

-Oh my God, I, I’m, I want to go.
+Oh my God, I want to go.
 They invited us to come visit them.
 I really want to go visit them and hear a bit about more about their lives.

 Donnell Alexander (01:04):

 Yeah, but I want to ask you something before we get into our news item.
 You know, it’s such a painstaking process of regenerative farming.
-Do you feel like in the environment that we’re in, and I’m not just talking about Colvid, I’m talking about the entire legal cannabis world, do you feel like people are actually going to stop enough to make regenerative farming more than just like a quirky thing that people do in Mendo?
-Some people do in Mendo
+Do you feel like in the environment that we’re in, and I’m not just talking about COVID, I’m talking about the entire legal cannabis world, do you feel like people are actually going to stop enough to make regenerative farming more than just like a quirky thing that some people do in Mendo?

 Alex Halperin (01:26):